 The TLC's Instant Product Coordinator, Dale Bowersock, testified that it is important for instructions on scratch-off games to be clear and not misleading.
+CR 427-28, 391.
 It is part of GTECH's job to point out concerns about the game to the TLC.
+CR 427-28, 391.
 The TLC expects GTECH to have the responsibility to make sure the instructions in their games are not misleading.
 The TLC expects GTECH to propose wording that is clear and does not misrepresent the chances to win a game.
+CR 427-28, 390.
 The TLC expected GTECH to exercise reasonable care to make sure that the instructions on the Fun 5s game were clear and unambiguous.
+CR 429, 412-13.
 The TLC does not expect GTECH to deliver games that are misleading.
+CR 429, 413-14.

-Because the moneybag symbol would be appearing on both winning and non-winning tickets, it was incumbent upon GTECH's client service representative and its software department to change the wording of the instructions to make it clear to consumers that they would win 5 times the amount in the PRIZE Box only if the ticket revealed both a moneybag symbol in the 5X Box and also revealed three five symbols in any one row, column, or diagonal in the tic-tac-toe game.
+In the Texas game, the Money Bag symbol would thereafter appear on both winning and non-winning tickets, rather than just the winning tickets as originally designed.
+It was therefore incumbent upon GTECH's client service representative and its software department to change the wording of the instructions to make it clear to consumers that they would win 5 times the amount in the PRIZE Box only if the ticket revealed both a Money Bag symbol in the 5X Box and also revealed three five symbols in any one row, column, or diagonal in the tic-tac-toe game.
+CR 429, 408-09.

 GTECH's client service representatives, Laura Thurston and Penelope Whyte, both reviewed the language of the instructions after the change in parameters was requested by the TLC.
+CR 430, 378-80, 404-05.
 Both of the GTECH employees made the decision that GTECH would not change the wording of the instructions to make them less misleading or deceptive.
-Although the TLC was required to sign off on the final working papers, the TLC was relying on GTECH and its expertise in having worked on scratch-off games for many years.
-Moreover, GTECH's client services representative, Laura Thurston, admits that it would have been reasonable for the TLC to have relied upon GTECH to notify the TLC if a change in the instructions was needed.
+Id.
+Although the TLC was required to sign off on the final working papers, the TLC was relying on GTECH and its unparalleled industry expertise; GTECH had designed and operated scratch-off games for many years.
+CR 430, 381-82.
+Further, Thurston admits that it would have been reasonable for the TLC to have relied upon GTECH to notify the TLC if a change in the instructions was needed.
+CR 430, 383.

 GTECH had a contractual duty to ensure that the final executed working papers it submitted to the TLC were complete and free of any errors.
+CR 430, 369.
 In the final executed working papers GTECH presented to the TLC, GTECH decided to use substantially the same language it had proposed in the original draft working papers.
+CR 430-31.
 The wording GTECH proposed for the final executed working papers stated as follows: